emaicus/Rangers-and-Ruffians/docs/Tome_of_the_Ancients.md

 ### The Bard's Songbook

 __Tier 0:__
-* __Carry on the wind:__ _(Cost: 0)_ Point at someone and they hear you regardless of distance.
+* __Carry on the wind:__ Point at someone and they hear you regardless of distance.
-* __Conceal Weapon:__ _(Cost: 0)_ Magically conceal up to three weapons on your person.
+* __Conceal Weapon:__ Magically conceal up to three weapons on your person.
-* __Control Shadows:__ _(Cost: 0)_ Influence the movement of shadows within thirty yards of yourself.
+* __Control Shadows:__ Influence the movement of shadows within thirty yards of yourself.
-* __Create Sound:__ _(Cost: 0)_ Create any sound that you have heard before.
+* __Create Sound:__ Create any sound that you have heard before.
-* __Cruel Limerick:__ _(Cost: 0)_ Tell a cruel rhyme, imbued with magic.
+* __Cruel Limerick:__ Tell a cruel rhyme, imbued with magic.
 If a targeted entity within earshot fails a spell power save spell power, they take disadvantage on their next action.
-* __Folk Tune:__ _(Cost: 0)_ Play an old country classic to gain favor with commoners present, giving you advantage on charisma checks when speaking with them.
+* __Folk Tune:__ Play an old country classic to gain favor with commoners present, giving you advantage on charisma checks when speaking with them.
 The song must last at least three minutes.
-* __Forge Writing:__ _(Cost: 0)_ Magically forge the handwriting of anyone you have spoken with.
+* __Forge Writing:__ Magically forge the handwriting of anyone you have spoken with.
-* __Hypnotize:__ _(Cost: 0)_ Requires the use of a swinging trinket.
+* __Hypnotize:__ Requires the use of a swinging trinket.
 Force someone to make an spell power save.
 On failure, you may influence their actions for up to sixty seconds.
 The entity may attempt an additional saving throw if asked to do anything that causes themselves or those they love physical harm.
-* __Ode to Country:__ _(Cost: 0)_ Play a country's anthem, Gain favor with soldiers, guards, or kingsmen present, giving you advantage on charisma checks when speaking with them.
+* __Ode to Country:__ Play a country's anthem, Gain favor with soldiers, guards, or kingsmen present, giving you advantage on charisma checks when speaking with them.
 The song must last at least three minutes.
-* __Steal Voice:__ _(Cost: 0)_ Force an entity to make an inner fire saving throw against your spell power.
+* __Steal Voice:__ Force an entity to make an inner fire saving throw against your spell power.
 On failure, they loose their voice.
 They may attempt another saving throw at disadvantage every turn or once every minute thereafter.
-* __Sweet Nothings:__ _(Cost: 0)_ Force an individual attracted to your sex to make an inner fire saving throw against your spell power.
+* __Sweet Nothings:__ Force an individual attracted to your sex to make an inner fire saving throw against your spell power.
 On failure, they find you to be irresistibly attractive, and you gain advantage when persuading them.
-* __Throw Voice:__ _(Cost: 0)_ Magically throw your voice up to fifty feet.
+* __Throw Voice:__ Magically throw your voice up to fifty feet.
-* __Trick up Your Sleeve:__ _(Cost: 0)_ Summon up to forty feet of tied together cloths from your sleeve.
+* __Trick up Your Sleeve:__ Summon up to forty feet of tied together cloths from your sleeve.
-* __Harsh Note:__ _(Cost: 0)_ Create a harsh noise which either damages one enemy for 1d4 damage, or everyone who can hear for 1d2.
+* __Harsh Note:__ Create a harsh noise which either damages one enemy for 1d4 damage, or everyone who can hear for 1d2.

 __Tier 1:__
 * __Belch Fire:__ _(Cost: 1)_ Belch fire onto something for 1d6 damage.
 If a creature is targeted, they must make a spell power save.
 On failure, they are burned, and take 1d4 damage at the start of each of their turns until they are healed or two more turns pass.